Date Night Roasted Butternut Squash Risotto

 - Preheat the oven to 400 degrees F and line a baking pan with parchment paper.

-- Remove the seeds and peel and transfer the squash to a blender. blend until smooth.
+- Remove the seeds, peel and transfer about 3/4 cup worth of the squash to a blender. blend until smooth.

 - Heat the olive oil in a pan on medium-high heat.

-- Add the onions and cook 3-4 minutes, until translucent.
-Then add the garlic and cook another 2 minutes.
+- Add the shallots and cook 3-4 minutes, until translucent.
+Then add the garlic and sage and cook another 2 minutes.

 - Add the rice and butter and mix together, letting the rice toast for about a minute, then add in the wine and cook until the liquid has evaporated.